ElnazGhasemi/kubernetes-sample/README.md

 #for External Service node port shoul be in specific range
 - nodePort : must be between 30000-32767
 #internal service or cluster ip is DEFAULT : no need to define it

+#for access to services in other namespace should use name of that namespace at the end of db_url if it's database service: here database is the name of namespace
+db_url: mysql-service.database